jsncmgs1/spotify_ex/README.md

 Spotify.Authentication.authenticate(conn, params)
 ```

-`Spotify.Authentication.call` will look for `params["code"]`; the code sent back by Spotify after authorization request.
+`Spotify.Authentication.authenticate` will look for `params["code"]`,the code sent back by Spotify after authorization request.
 If successful, the user will be redirected to the URL set in the ```spotify.exs``` file, where you can handle different responses.

 ```elixir
 defmodule SpotifyExTest.AuthenticationController do